artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 ..
 NOTE::

-   By default, only authenticated (i.e. logged in) :term:`contributor` and :term:`administrator` can *view* the "Upload limit" bar, and only an authenticated administrator can *edit* the upload limit.
-For more information on edit privileges and user roles see: :ref:`User roles
+   By default, only authenticated (i.e. logged in) users can *view* the "Upload limit" bar, and only an authenticated :term:`administrator` can *edit* the upload limit.
+For more information on edit privileges and user roles see: :ref:`User roles <user-roles>`.
+For information on logging in,
-   <user-roles>`.
-For information on logging in, see: :ref:`Log in <log-in>`.
+   see: :ref:`Log in <log-in>`.

 **To set the digital object upload limit for an archival institution:**